stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-Where _ctor_ maps an array to the domain object constructor and _mapper_ retrieves the component list for that type of component.
+Where _ctor_ maps an array to the domain object constructor and _mapper_ retrieves the list for that type of component.

-The parser first validates the data and then parses the elements:
+The `parse` method first validates the data and then parses the array elements:

 ```java
 // Validate